duolingo/pre-commit-hooks/README.md

 This hook synchronizes AI coding rules from `.cursor/rules/` and `.code_review/` directories to AI assistant configuration files (CLAUDE.md, AGENTS.md, .github/copilot-instructions.md).
 It generates two sections:

 - **Development Rules** - from `.cursor/rules/*.mdc` files with YAML frontmatter
-- **Review Guidelines** - from `.code_review/*.md` files with HTML comment frontmatter
+- **Code Review Guidelines** - from `.code_review/*.md` files with HTML comment frontmatter

-This ensures all AI coding assistants stay aware of the same rules and conventions.
+This ensures all AI coding assistants stay aware of the same rules and coding conventions.

 ## Usage